smtp2go-oss/wordpress-plugin/README.txt

 You will need to enable the plugin and enter the required details under the "Settings" tab.

-1. Enable the checkbox "Enable Email Made Easy by SMTPGO".
+1. Tick the checkbox labelled "Enable Email Made Easy by SMTPGO".
 2. Enter your API Key which can be found in your SMTP2GO dashboard: "Sending > API Keys".

  **Note:**